y-sunflower/r2typ/README.md

 # r2typ (R to Typst): An R package for generating Typst markup

 `{r2typ}` allows you to generate Typst markup using R and makes you much more efficient in creating PDF reports.
+Think of it as `{htmltools}`, but for Typst!
 It supports all of the following:

 - ✅ almost **all** Typst functions (+ an option to add yours)
 - ✅ **conversions** from R to Typst (`NULL` -> `none`, `TRUE` -> `true`, etc.)